 The unanimous Supreme Court decision in Garner v.
-Louisiana, 368 U.S. 157 (1961), voided the application of a Louisiana breach of the peace statute to peaceful sit-in demonstrations, such as those at department store lunch counters.
+Louisiana, 368 U.S. 157 (1961) voided the application of a Louisiana breach of the peace statute that was used to stop peaceful sit-in demonstrations, such as those at department store lunch counters.

 Chief Justice Earl Warren’s opinion for the Court found the convictions to be so lacking in evidence as to have violated due process.
 He noted that Louisiana courts had limited previous applications of the law to cases that either involved loud or aggressive behavior or were likely to provoke violence.
 Here he saw no evidence that the demonstrators had engaged in such provocative behavior.

 The facts clearly indicated that the petitioners were engaged in expressive conduct that was just as protected as the display of a red flag in Stromberg v.
 California (1931).
-Louisiana had not drawn or applied its breach of the peace law narrowly so as only to apply it when it presented a clear and present danger; the law was too vague and uncertain in its application.Send Feedback on this article
+Louisiana had not drawn or applied its breach of the peace law narrowly so as only to apply it when it presented a clear and present danger; thus, the law was too vague and uncertain in its application.Send Feedback on this article